 Chateau Marmont currently boasts 63 rooms, nine quaint Spanish cottages, and four bungalows that frame the pool.
 Often times it’s used as short-term residence for celebrities.
 Among a constant wave of star-studded revelry and industry events, the tide often settles and becomes a muse for art: movies such as La La Land and Sofia Coppola’s Somewhere were filmed at Chateau Marmont; Lana del Rey alludes to the hotel in Off to the Races; the Grateful Dead mentions it in “West L.A.
 Fadeaway” and musicians like Anthony Kiedis of the Red Hot Chili Peppers drift away at the hotel to pen lyrics.

-A typical stay has guests poised to receive the utmost hospitality, from a fitness trainer at request, cashmere throws, personalized stationery, luggage unpacking/packing, to any request of the heart’s desire, strange or otherwise.
-This service makes regular guest Anthony Bourdain feel like he’s at home among family.
-In an interview with Travel + Leisure magazine, he proclaimed “I love that hotel above all others” and if he had to, he would live there for the rest of his life.
+A typical stay has guests poised to receive the utmost hospitality, from a fitness trainer on call, cashmere throws, personalized stationery, luggage unpacking/packing, to any request of the heart’s desire, strange or otherwise.
+The late, great Anthony Bourdain was a regular guest - in a 2016 interview with Travel + Leisure magazine, he said, “I love that hotel above all others.”

 Intimate meals are conducted indoors or al fresco on the garden terrace, coupled with conversation and quick gazes at the who’s who soiree.
 Fare is rooted in simplicity, utilizing the local bounty as inspiration, and the entire menu can be beckoned for room service.